Creatures of the Air

 I use the wings of the land-bird and use the wings of the sea-bird, and look down as from a height.

-In vain the buzzard houses herself with the sky,
+In vain the large black buzzard, floating slowly high beyond the treetops, houses herself with the sky,

 In vain the razor-bill’d auk sails far north to Labrador,